 4.1 While the Public Interest Disclosure (NI) Order 1998 applies to workers (as defined in the Order) CRC will endeavour, as far as possible, to apply the same principles in respect of concerns raised by non-staff members.
 Concerns raised will be treated in the strictest confidence.
 Where concerns lead to criminal proceedings, you may also be required to give evidence in a court of law.
 If you are not a member of CRC staff (for example you are a member of the general public or an external stakeholder) you can raise your concern orally or in writing to:

-Director of Finance,

-Administration and Personnel
+Chief Executive Officer

 Community Relations Council

 2nd Floor

 Equality House

 7-9 Shaftesbury Square

 Belfast

 BT2 7DP

-Telephone: 02890 227500 E-mail:
+E-mail: